 Cons: Slightly complicated installation

-Now this is the command line method and it may seem complicated to you but it has advantages over the previous two methods.
-You’ll get the latest version of VirtualBox and it will be automatically updated to the future releases.
-That’s what you would want, I presume.
+This is the command line method, and it may seem complicated to you, but it has advantages over the previous two methods.
+You’ll get the latest version of VirtualBox, which will be automatically updated with future releases.
+That’s what you’re looking for, I presume.

-To install VirtualBox using command line, you add the Oracle VirtualBox’s repository in your list of repositories.
-You add its GPG key so that your system trusts this repository.
+To install VirtualBox using the command line, you add Oracle VirtualBox’s repository to your list of repositories.
+You then add its GPG key so that your system trusts this repository.
 Now when you install VirtualBox, it will be installed from Oracle’s repository instead of Ubuntu’s repository.
-If there is a new version released, VirtualBox install will be updated along with the system updates.
+If a new version is released, the VirtualBox install will be updated along with the system updates.
 Let’s see how to do that.

 First, add the key for the repository.
 You can download and add the key using this single command.